EvanDotPro/vim-configuration/README.md

     * Quickly generate PHP doc blocks with `<C-d>` in normal, insert, or select mode.
 In select mode, it will comment all uncommented elements in the selected area.
+    * Automatic PHP 5 getter and setter generation for model classes: with the properties selected or cursor on the line of the property, use `<leader>g` for getters, `<leader>s` for setters, and `<leader>b` for both.
+    * Automatic PHP syntax checking when opening/saving PHP files.
+Syntax error details displayed, error line underlined in red curly 'undercurl' format and cursor moved to error upon save.
 * Easy to configure
     * Simply copy `config.dist.vim` to `config.vim` and set the values.
     * Experienced Vim users can create an `override.vim` file which will